Doctor of Philosophy

 Further, a one-dimensional model based on coupled cellular automata approach was developed.
 The model is based on first order conservation laws to simulate heat and water flow in variably-saturated soil.
 Inside the model, Buckingham-Darcy’s -and Fourier’s heat laws are used to define the local interactions for water and heat movement respectively.
 Phase change is brought about by the residual energy after sensible heat removal has dropped the temperature of the system below freezing point.
 Knowing the amount of water that can freeze, the change in soil temperature is then modeled by integrating along the soil freezing curve.
 This approach obviates the use of apparent heat capacity term.
 The 1D model is successfully tested by comparing with analytical and experimental solutions.

 Nagare, Ranjeet M., "Coupled heat and water transport in frozen soils" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 158.